Hodge theory of Kloosterman connections: L -functions

 \subsubsection{Cohomology of \texorpdfstring{$\Sym^k\Kl_2$}{SymkKl2} over finite fields}

-Recall the $\ell$-adic Kloosterman sheaf $\Kl_2$ on~$\Gm$ over a finite field from Section \ref{sect:etale_char_p}.
-In this paragraph, we gather the main properties about \'etale cohomology of its symmetric powers.
-All results below are due to Fu--Wan~\cite[Th.\,0.2]{FW05} and Yun \cite[Lem.\,4.2.1, Cor.\,4.2.3 and 4.3.5]{Yun15}, who prove them by a thorough study on the structure of $\Kl_2$ at zero and infinity.
+Recall the $\ell$-adic Kloosterman sheaf $\Kl_2$ on~$\Gm$ over $\FF_p$ from Section \ref{sect:etale_char_p}.
+In this paragraph, we gather the main properties of the \'etale cohomology of its symmetric powers.
+All results below are due to Fu-Wan \hbox{\cite[Th.\,0.2]{FW05}} and Yun \cite[Lem.\,4.2.1, Cor.\,4.2.3 and 4.3.5]{Yun15}, who prove them by means of a \hbox{thorough} study of the structure of $\Sym^k\Kl_2$ at zero and infinity.
 Throughout, $F_p$ denotes the geometric Frobenius in~$\Gal(\ol\FF_p/\FF_p)$ and we consider the reciprocal characteristic polynomials

 \begin{itemize} \item If $k$ is odd, then